2ndQuadrant/pglogical/README.md

 occur while the client is disconnected are accumulated in the queue to be sent when the client reconnects.
 This reliabiliy also means that server-side resources are consumed whether or not a client is connected.

+# Why another output plugin?

+See [`DESIGN.md`](DESIGN.md) for a discussion of why using one of the existing generic logical decoding output plugins like `wal2json` to drive a logical replication downstream isn't ideal.
+It's mostly about speed.

 # Architecture and high level interaction